K0K0SHA/stay_awake/README.md

 lines 10 and 11 of stay_awake.py, and uncomment line 12.
 Some apps may not be friendly with the escape key press, so you can sub any key that you want into line into pag.press('KEY') in line 12.
+Most things in Linux do not care about the escape key, though.

 Written by:
 The legendary hacker K0K0$HA